This article is part of the Psychology section.

 - as a general rule, but especially for playing in public, we need to start off by playing easier pieces, where we can relax and enjoy ourselves i.e. put all our energy into the emotional communication of the music.

 - we need to play WITH other people before playing TO other people.

-Cruel, aggressive, cold and destructive behaviors, especially from people who we greatly respect, are a musician’s greatest menace.
+Cruel, aggressive, cold, and destructive behaviors, especially from people who we greatly respect, are a musician’s greatest menace.
 Unfortunately, when humans feel frightened and insecure, one of the quickest ways to feel better is to make someone else feel worse.
-Our new-found power and superiority puts us immediately into the positive confidence cycle and instead of crashing, now we are crushing.
-Instead of hiding we are flying again.
-In our huge, impersonal and intensely competitive modern world, we often feel insecure, and people in positions of responsibility even more so.
+Our newfound power and superiority put us immediately into the positive confidence cycle and instead of crashing, now we are crushing.
+Instead of hiding, we are flying again.
+In our huge, impersonal, and intensely competitive modern world, we often feel insecure, and people in positions of responsibility even more so.
 Conductors, teachers, administrators, critics …. but also colleagues …. even friends and family …. we can all easily fall into this trap.

 If somebody or something is hurting our confidence, what can we do ?
 Try to understand it ….. ignore it ……. counter-attack …….. complain to others …….. leave ?
 Entire books have been written about how to respond to these situations.
 Possibly a good first step would be to stop respecting the person concerned: that way it will hurt less.